samrushing/shrike/README.rst

 Implementation
 --------------

-Shrike is written in http://cython.org/, and when combined with a scalable event-driven kernel interface like kqueue(), enables the construction of high-performance network servers that don't fall down when hit with a few hundred connections.
+Shrike is written in Cython_, and when combined with a scalable event-driven kernel interface like kqueue(), enables the construction of high-performance network servers that don't fall down when hit with a few hundred connections.